linuxkay/yogurt/README.md

 Need to add bind for LAN DNS to avoid chaning hosts file everytime. <- Learn more about bind.

 Need to fix unable to reboot using SSD on Pi.
+May need firmware upgrade.

 ## Licence